 Based on the analyses that were presented in the last section, it is now time to consider the question how Construction Grammar relates to other approaches to grammar.
 Two hallmark characteristics of Construction Grammar are particularly important in this regard, namely its mentalist stance on the one hand, and its assumption that linguistic knowledge reduces to knowledge of constructions on the other.
 Given these assumptions, how does Construction Grammar fit into the wider research landscape?
 In comparisons of linguistic theories, a frequently made distinction is the contrast between so-called formalist and functionalist approaches (Newmeyer 1998).
 Assigning Construction Grammar to one of these categories is less than straight-forward.
 Certain varieties, such as Sign-Based Construction Grammar (Sag 2012) and Fluid Construction Grammar (Van Trijp 2013) have developed sophisticated formalisms and computationally implemented models of speakers’ knowledge, which makes them, to all intents and purposes, ‘formalist’ theories.
 The work of Goldberg (1995, 2006), on the other hand, places great emphasis on functional and cognitive considerations and is consequently known as Cognitive Construction Grammar.
 What this suggests is that placing Construction Grammar in a wider context requires more complex criteria than just the formalist-functionalist divide.

-Working towards such a goal, Butler and Gonzálvez-García (2014) present an overview of different functional and cognitive frameworks (cf. chapter 10) that includes several varieties of Construction Grammar next to theories such as Role and Reference Grammar (Van Valin 1993) and Functional Discourse Grammar (Hengeveld and Mackenzie 2008).
-Their overview is based on a 58-item questionnaire that was filled out by researchers practicing in the respective frameworks.
+Working towards such a goal, Butler and Gonzálvez-García (2014) present an overview of different functional and cognitive frameworks (cf. Chapter 10) that includes several varieties of Construction Grammar next to theories such as Role and Reference Grammar (Van Valin 1993) and Functional Discourse Grammar (Hengeveld and Mackenzie 2008).
+Their overview is based on a fifty-eight--item questionnaire that was filled out by researchers practising in the respective frameworks.
 The questionnaire items concern the scope and coverage of the approaches, methodological practices, aspects of theory construction, as well as pedagogical and computational applications.
 Several results that emerge from the data reveal interesting differences between Construction Grammar and other theoretical frameworks.
 Among the issues that receive comparatively little attention in Construction Grammar, Butler and Gonzálvez-García (2014: 488) list discourse and the properties of whole texts, the sociocultural context of language, paradigmatic relations, and the pursuit of theoretical parsimony (Sign-Based Construction Grammar is an exception with regard to the last item).
 Issues that are relatively prominent include the assumption that the language system is non-autonomous and non-modular, the network metaphor of linguistic knowledge, and the important role of cognitive factors (again, Sign-Based Construction Grammar does not align with regard to the latter).
-These observations, short as they are, offer a first indication of how Construction Grammar relates to its closest theoretical neighbors.
+These observations, short as they are, offer a first indication of how Construction Grammar relates to its closest theoretical neighbours.

-6 Construction Grammar in language learning
+6.6 Construction Grammar in language learning